 There have been thousands of lawsuits on file regarding Biomet M2a Magnum hip implants for several years.
 In 2014, Biomet paid out $56 million to settle most lawsuits that were pending at that time.
 Each plaintiff got roughly $200,000 for their claim.
 Some settlements were reduced based on the timing of the implant.
 Others were increased depending on the facts of their situation.

-Every patient who has been wronged deserves legal counsel.
-John Foy & Associates can help.
-We charge our clients nothing unless we get them money—which means there is no risk in sitting down for a FREE consultation.
-Don’t wait to get the process started!
-Call us at 404-400-4000 or fill out the form to your right and get your FREE consultation today.
+Every patient who has been wronged deserves legal counsel, and John Foy & Associates can help.
+We charge our clients nothing unless we win—which means there is no risk in sitting down for a FREE consultation.